The Life Righting Collective (LRC) is a South African NPO with two main aims:

 We further believe that sharing life experiences with a wide readership can help reduce discrimination and promote mutual understanding and tolerance.
 We call that life righting.

-We meet our mission by running life writing courses – both prose and poetry – and through our publications, both in print (This Is How It is will be the first LRC anthology: available April 2018) and on our website: www.liferighting.com.
+We meet our mission by running life writing courses – both prose and poetry – and through our publications, both in print (This Is How It is is our first anthology) and on our website.